 Honest faith must also admit honest doubt, and honest doubts need to be acknowledged and explored.
 God is big enough to handle tough questions, and it's not as though he's surprised when we ask them.
 Refusing to voice them leaves us with unresolved questions and a lingering, festering suspicion that we've been sold a bill of goods.

 The gospel presentation has changed too.
-These dates we share the gospel by describing how all have sinned against God, putting us under sentence of death because God is holy and cannot abide the presence of sin or sinful people.
+These days we share the gospel by describing how all have sinned against God, putting us under sentence of death because God is holy and cannot abide the presence of sin or sinful people.
 The good news is that Christ stepped in and took that punishment in our place, satisfying God's need for justice, so that we can be spared the pains of hell as long as we accept Jesus as our personal savior.

-That's quite a bit different from the older doctrine of Christus Victor, and also differs quite significantly from the first recorded creed "If you confess with your mouth 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you shall be saved.
+That's quite a bit different from the older doctrine of Christus Victor.
+It also differs quite significantly from the first recorded creed "If you confess with your mouth 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you shall be saved.
 For it is with the heart that you believe and are justified, and with the mouth that you confess and are saved" (1 Corinthians 10:9-10).

 Unlike our modern gospel presentation, which requires personal confession of sin, there's nothing in that creed about confessing sin.
 It's all about confessing Jesus' sovereignty and resurrection.
 See the difference?